conf-anonymous-273/S2CG-Agent/rebuttal/README.md

 ## Issue-5: Tools:

 CodeQL and Bandit are cross-complementary, CodeQL is good at logic vulnerabilities, and Bandit is sensitive to common Python vulnerabilities.
+They don't trigger unnecessary false positives in the experiment, and the feedback generated is beneficial to the robustness of the final generated code.

 Bear is a static analysis tool as well, and Dai et al. did comparative experiments on them, proving that the overall detection coverage of the three is similar.

 ```